 Double / Twin* Single Supplement*

-These costs based on you flying internationally to/from South America with LAN Airlines.
+These costs based on you flying internationally to/from South America with LATAM Airlines.
 Should you travel on another airline a surcharge may apply.

 - ALL travel as per itinerary – buses, boats, flights, transfers, and taxis.

 - ALL transfers as per itinerary.